msteffensen19/InstallDockerOnNimbusClient/README.md

 # InstallDockerOnNimbusClient
 Install Docker on NimbusClient machines running Windows Server Standard 2019.
+This script will also run the InstallNimbusAliasesEberywhere repo.

 This PowerShell script will install Docker on a NimbusClient VM.
 This is done to allow running LoadRunner Enterprise as a container